dannyduartemgs/SungJinWoo/README.md

 ARISE and conquest the hardest dungeon: Petrichor V. He comes with his Sword but no shadows came this time.

+Also, my music pack contains Dark Aria for one boss battle.
+Good luck finding it ;)

 I'm also planning for another skin If I can find a dual dagger character that works.

 ![jinwoo1](https://github.com/user-attachments/assets/23f30ac5-ea9e-4d35-a2d0-a5fc3694796e)